-Carmen Moedano is a licensed clinical social worker and a practicing staff clinician at the University of Pennsylvania’s Counseling & Psychological Services.
+Carmen Moedano is a licensed clinical social worker and a practicing staff clinician at the University of Pennsylvania’s Counseling & Psychological Services where she is a member of the social work training and supervisory team.
+Carmen has taught as an adjunct instructor for courses that include Clinical Social Work I & II at GSSWSR.
 She has extensive experience working with diverse populations in a variety of clinical settings that include community behavioral health, hospital inpatient and outpatient care, and private practice.
-Carmen received her master’s degree in clinical social work from the University of Pennsylvania and her bachelor’s degree in Psychology and Community Health from Brown University.
+She received her master’s degree in clinical social work from the University of Pennsylvania and her bachelor’s degree in Psychology and Community Health from Brown University.
 She received additional training through the National Group Psychotherapy Institute at the Washington School of Psychiatry.

 Research and Scholarly Interests

 - Emerging Adulthood